Detection and Identification of Sensor Attacks Using Partially Attack-Free Data: Conclusion

 \section{Conclusion}

-This paper studied data-driven attack detection and identification in a model-free setting.
-Assuming that the available data contain malicious sensor attacks, we addressed the detection and identification of attacks using only the compromised data under two different scenarios.
-The first scenario assumes that the system operator is aware of the sparse observability condition of the system.
-The second scenario considers the case where the system operator knows that the output contains a partially clean interval.
-For both scenarios, we derived conditions and provided algorithms to detect and identify attacks solely from compromised data.
-Through numerical simulations on a three inertial system, we demonstrated that the proposed methods can detect and identify sophisticated attacks, which are undetectable by the ROBPCA.
+This paper studied data-driven attack detection and identification in a model-free setting. {We considered a scenario in which the available data may be compromised, but contain an unknown, attack-free interval.
+Under the assumption that the control input contains a small stochastic watermark, we established sufficient conditions for data-driven attack detection and identification.
+Also, we developed data-driven algorithms and characterized their computational complexity.} Through numerical simulations, we demonstrated the efficacy of the proposed methods.

 Several directions remain for future work.
 One direction is to develop attack detection and identification schemes that explicitly account for process and measurement noise.
-Another important direction is to establish alternative approaches for scenarios in which enough persistent excitation of the input cannot be guaranteed.
-Additionally, identifying the clean interval from partially clean datasets is another interesting direction. \appendices
+Identifying the clean interval from partially attack-free datasets is another interesting direction. \appendices